 You might also want to monitor your business website for any changes for security purposes too, so as to ensure it's not been defaced or otherwise hacked.

-There are dozens of uses for these services.
-But, no matter what you’re looking for, we have you covered – we’ve highlighted some of the best online monitoring services right here.
-So read on to find the one that best suits your needs.
+But, no matter what you’re looking for, we have you covered – we’ve highlighted the best online monitoring services right here.
+So read on to find the website change monitoring software that best suits your needs.

 Wachete can be used for all manner of purposes, from tracking the prices of rival stores, to receiving notifications about job openings.
 And what really sets Wachete apart is that in addition to daily or weekly email reports, it also offers mobile apps and browser extensions so that you can keep an eye on everything in a dynamic way while on the go.

 While this is definitely useful for professionals who can’t afford to be tied to a desk all day, it’s especially important for consumers who just want to buy a concert ticket before they sell out.

 Watchete is free for monitoring up to 5 static pages and checking once every 24 hours, with paid-for plans offering various options according to how many pages you want to monitor and how quickly to recheck these.

 Sometimes you just need raw power to get the job done – sometimes you need Distill.io.
 Distill.io is one of the most flexible content monitoring services available right now because it allows users to do anything they need to do – even run monitors locally.